 - The Choice is Good.
 Having a choice in choosing our way of work (WoW) allows developers and other team members to solve problems effectively and pragmatically.
 It’s always important to have a choice in choosing what’s the best for the context a team is working with.

 - Optimize Flow.
 It’s important to optimize flow across the entire value stream and not just the team you’re a member of.
+Understanding the system development life cycle can provide valuable insights into how to manage complex projects effectively.
 That said, it’s important to adopt approaches other teams and layers within the organization are using to deliver the final product.

 - Organize Around Products/Services.
 The product that your team is developing needs to focus on what the customer needs rather than what the team needs.
 Value streams create the value that the end user is consuming which is why a proper organization around what the customer needs is essential.